novirael's logo

 Feature Flags

 Implementing feature flags in your deployment strategy allows you to control feature rollouts to individual users or user groups.
-This enables you to test new features in a live environment without all users seeing it, giving you a chance to rectify any issues before broader release.
+This enables you to test new features in a live environment without all users seeing it.

 A/B Testing